21 Weeks Pregnant: The 21st Week Of Pregnancy

-Pregnancy Week 21: What changes are occurring with your body?
+What changes are occurring with your body?

 If you place your fingers about a half inch above your belly button, you may be able to feel your uterus.
-The vast majority of people that you encounter will realize that you are expecting.
-If you notice that your lower legs and feet swell towards the end of the day, try to schedule a couple of times a day that you can sit and rest.
+The vast majority of people you encounter will realize you are expecting.
+If you notice that your lower legs and feet swell towards the end of the day, try to schedule a couple of times a day when you can sit and rest.

 Many women enjoy this portion of pregnancy the most.
 They have survived many of the early pregnancy symptoms and are not so big that they feel incredibly uncomfortable.
-Try to relax during this time and enjoy being pregnant.*
+Try to relax during this time, and enjoy being pregnant.

-Pregnancy Week 21: How big is your baby?
+How big is your baby?

-Pregnancy Week 21: What is happening with your baby?
+What is happening with your baby?

 Your baby’s eyelids have finished forming this week, and he/she is very busy moving around and swallowing amniotic fluid.
 You most likely have felt your baby move by this time and have realized that he/she is not necessarily on the same schedule that you are.

-Pregnancy Week 21: What should you plan for this week?
+What should you plan for this week?

-As you gain more weight during your pregnancy, you may notice that you are beginning to develop varicose veins which occur to some degree in the majority of pregnant women.
-They most often occur in the legs but can also be found in the vulva and rectum.
+As you gain more weight during your pregnancy, you may notice that you are beginning to develop varicose veins, which occur in the majority of pregnant women.
+They most often appear in the legs but can also be found in the vulva and rectum.

-Pregnancy Week 21: Tips for making your pregnancy better
+Tips for making your pregnancy better

 A urinary tract infection (UTI), or bladder infection, is a bacterial infection of the urinary tract.
 UTI’s are more common during pregnancy because of changes in the urinary tract.
 The uterus sits directly on top of the bladder.

 You can reduce the likelihood of developing a UTI by doing a few things:

-- Drink 6-8 glasses of water each day and unsweetened cranberry juice regularly
+- Drink 6-8 glasses of water each day and unsweetened cranberry juice regularly.

-- After urinating, wipe from the front toward the back
+- After urinating, wipe from the front toward the back.

-- Urinate before and after intercourse
+- Urinate before and after intercourse.

-- Avoid wearing tight-fitting pants
+- Avoid wearing tight-fitting pants.

-- Wear all cotton or cotton-crotch underwear and pantyhose
+- Wear all cotton or cotton-crotch underwear and pantyhose.

 Please see our information on UTI’s during pregnancy to learn what signs and symptoms to look for.

 Tips for mom’s partner

 Did you know you could increase the chances of your partner getting a UTI?
 Urinary tract infections develop because bacteria gets inside the urinary tract, which is right above the vaginal area.
 This often can happen during sexual intercourse or different types of sexual contact.

 You can help avoid bacteria getting into the urinary tract by showering before any sexual contact occurs and encouraging your partner to urinate before and after intercourse.
-These small acts can help her avoid the pain and discomfort that is associated with a UTI.
+These small acts can help her avoid the pain and discomfort associated with a UTI.